 Then, in 1977, after the news of the death of the President of Cyprus for the funeral from Sheremetyevo, a delegation of the Russian Orthodox Church flew out.

-Archbishop (later Metropolitan) of Volokolamsk Pitirim wrote very touchingly about the farewell of the Cypriot people with his leader: "The mourning train stretched out in a long string.
+Archbishop (later Metropolitan) of Volokolamsk Pitirim wrote very touchingly about the farewell of the Cyprian people with their leader: "The mourning train stretched out in a long string.
 When the procession reached the Troodos mountain range, one could see from its steep slopes how the chain of sparkling cars in the sun, like an endless series of colorful beads, was lost somewhere far away in the blue, behind the far corners.
 On more than a hundred kilometers from Nicosia to the Kikk monastery, a mourning train was met by crowds of people, not only from neighboring villages, but also from faraway villages on large and small cars, motorcycles and bicycles.
-In the wretched excitement these people waited for a brief moment, when a hearse with the remains of their great archpastor passed by them.
+In the rush of excitement these people waited for a brief moment when a hearse with the remains of their great archpastor would pass by them.
 It seemed that the whole road was sobbing.
 Everywhere on the panels, right on the road and even on steep smooth slopes, there were inscriptions: "Makarii, you are alive!", "Makarii, you are the soul of the people!", "Makarii, we are with you!", "Your business lives in our hearts !
 "The last way of the archbishop was decorated with the care of his people who love him: the road was strewn with flowers and fresh foliage.
-At the hour when the archbishop's body was already approaching the Kikk monastery, gray clouds suddenly appeared on the horizon and a rain stormed, and over Nicosia at the same time a short storm of heavy rain swept past.
-No one remembers that in August in Cyprus there were rains.
-And in this unusual phenomenon of nature, the people felt some special sign of the blessing of God, as if the sky itself had divided the grief that had befallen Cyprus. "
+At the hour when the Archbishop's body was already approaching the Kikk monastery, gray clouds suddenly appeared on the horizon and rain spurted, and over the Nicosia at the same time a short storm of heavy rain swept past.
+No one remembers that there were rains in Cyprus in August.
+And in this unusual phenomenon of nature, the people felt a special sign of the blessing of God, as if the sky itself had divided the grief that had befallen Cyprus. "